on-chain-unlock/ocu-sdk-test/README.md

 - Separating data makes factory reset trivial: wipe `/data/`, firmware is untouched
 - The PIN file stays on firmware flash — harder to tamper with than a data partition
 - Log rotation can be applied to `/data/` independently without touching the program

+> **Note:** `user.pin` and `route_locks.json` resolve relative to the executable.
+> The firmware partition must allow writes for these two files — this is the case
+> on most embedded boards (eMMC, SD).
+Read-only flash is rare outside certified
+> industrial deployments.

 **Configuration in `main_with_sdk.cpp`:**